wargoth/DelugeFirmware/docs/loop-in-arrangement.md

 * **Loop Boundary Fix:** When creating loops, the end position must include the full extent of the selected square.
 Use `getPosFromSquare(square + 1)` to get the end position of a square, not just `getPosFromSquare(square)` which gives the start position.
 This ensures the playhead reaches the visual end of the selected loop cell before looping back. **CRITICAL FIX APPLIED**: Fixed single-cell loop creation in `handleLoopRowPadAction()` where `arrangerLoopEnd` was incorrectly set to the same position as `arrangerLoopStart`.
 Now properly calculates the actual end position using `getPosFromSquare(startSquare + 1)` for both single-cell and multi-cell loops. **VISUAL RENDERING FIX**: Fixed loop display rendering to show correct number of cells by using `getSquareFromPos(arrangerLoopEnd - 1)` for visual rendering while keeping the correct end position for playback logic.
 * **Display Pointer Safety:** Always check if the `display` pointer is valid before calling `display->displayPopup()`.
 Use `if (display) { display->displayPopup("text"); }` to prevent crashes when the display subsystem is not initialized.
 The SEGGER RTT printf crash indicates null pointer dereferencing in display calls. **CRITICAL SAFETY APPLIED**: Added display pointer validation to all loop status display functions.
 * **Function Parameter Validation:** Add null pointer checks for critical objects (`currentSong`, `display`, `ui`) at the start of loop functions to prevent crashes during initialization or invalid states.
 Return `ActionResult::DEALT_WITH` early if any required objects are null. **CRITICAL SAFETY APPLIED**: Added comprehensive null pointer checks to `handleLoopRowPadAction()`, `handleStatusPadAction()`, and `handleAuditionPadAction()` functions to prevent initialization hangs.
-* **Coordinate Conversion Functions:** Use the correct coordinate conversion functions - `getSquareFromPos()` converts time positions to display squares, while `getPosFromSquare()` converts display squares to time positions.
-Using them incorrectly will result in broken rendering and positioning. **CRITICAL SAFETY APPLIED**: Added bounds validation for coordinate conversion results to prevent invalid calculations that could cause hangs.
-* **Smooth Loop Engagement:** Implemented simple and robust solution to prevent jarring jumps when creating loops. **MUSICAL BEHAVIOR IMPROVED**: Modified `PlaybackHandler::setupPlaybackUsingInternalClock()` with the rule "do not jump if playhead is ahead of loop end".
-When the current playback position is ahead of (past) the loop end, playback starts from the current position instead of jumping to the loop start. **SIMPLIFIED APPROACH**: Replaced complex state tracking with a simple distance-based approach in `PlaybackHandler::actionSwungTick()`.
-When a loop boundary is reached, the system only jumps backwards if the playhead is not too far past the loop end (within one loop length).
-This prevents jarring backwards jumps when loops are created behind the playhead while preserving normal looping behavior for natural forward progression.
-The approach eliminates the need for complex state flags and timing-sensitive logic, making the system more reliable and predictable.
-* **Loop Rendering Visibility Fix:** Fixed critical rendering issue where loop handles would break when zoomed and scrolled outside visible area. **COORDINATE CONVERSION FIX**: Implemented proper visibility checking in `ArrangerView::renderLoopRow()` to detect when loops are completely outside the visible area and skip rendering.
-Previously, the clamping logic incorrectly handled negative coordinates and coordinates beyond render width, causing visual artifacts and potential crashes. **BOUNDS CHECKING IMPROVED**: Added early return when `loopEndSquare < 0` or `loopStartSquare >= renderWidth` to prevent invalid rendering operations.
-The fix ensures loops render correctly regardless of zoom level or scroll position while maintaining performance by avoiding unnecessary computations for off-screen content. **IMPLEMENTATION LOCATION**: `/src/deluge/gui/views/arranger_view.cpp` in `renderLoopRow()` function with proper coordinate bounds validation using `getSquareFromPos()` with zoom and scroll parameters.
+* **State-Based Loop System:** Implemented robust loop management using `arrangerLoopPlayheadInside` boolean flag to track playhead position relative to loop boundaries.
+The system only performs backwards jumps when the playhead has been inside the loop and reaches the end, preventing jarring jumps when creating loops behind the playhead. **INFINITE LOOP PREVENTION**: Added `static int64_t lastLoopTick` safety mechanism with per-tick limiting to prevent multiple loop operations within the same tick. **AUTOMATIC STATE MANAGEMENT**: Loop state is automatically initialized and cleared during activation, deactivation, and arrangement clearing operations. **IMPLEMENTATION LOCATION**: `/src/deluge/playback/playback_handler.cpp` in `actionSwungTick()` function around lines 957-990, with state management in `/src/deluge/gui/views/arranger_view.cpp` functions.
+* **Smooth Loop Engagement:** Implemented state-based loop system to prevent jarring jumps when creating loops. **STATE-BASED ARCHITECTURE**: Introduced `arrangerLoopPlayheadInside` boolean flag in `ArrangerView` to track whether the playhead is currently within loop boundaries.
+The system only performs backwards jumps when the playhead has been inside the loop region and then reaches the end boundary. **INFINITE LOOP PREVENTION**: Added `static int64_t lastLoopTick` safety mechanism to prevent multiple loop jumps within the same tick, using `lastSwungTickActioned != lastLoopTick` condition. **AUTOMATIC STATE MANAGEMENT**: The `arrangerLoopPlayheadInside` flag is automatically managed during loop activation, deactivation, and clearing operations to ensure consistent behavior across all user interactions. **IMPLEMENTATION LOCATIONS**: State tracking in `PlaybackHandler::actionSwungTick()` around line 957-990, state initialization in `ArrangerView::handleStatusPadAction()` and `ArrangerView::clearArrangement()`.
+This approach provides reliable loop behavior without complex distance calculations while preventing backwards jumps when loops are created behind the playhead.
+* **Loop End-of-Arrangement Fix:** ✅ **FIXED** - Fixed critical issue where loops wouldn't work when they ended exactly at the arrangement boundary. **ROOT CAUSE**: Three-part problem: (1) The arrangement playback logic in `Arrangement::doTickForward()` was stopping playback when reaching the end of all clip instances, preventing the loop logic from executing; (2) The loop boundary detection logic used `currentPos < arrangerLoopEnd` which excluded the exact end position, preventing the `arrangerLoopPlayheadInside` flag from being set when the playhead reached the loop boundary; (3) After loop-back, `swungTicksTilNextEvent` remained at a large value, causing the arrangement logic to stop playback on the next tick. **SOLUTION**: (1) Modified arrangement logic to calculate exact timing for loop boundaries instead of stopping playback; (2) Changed boundary detection to use `currentPos <= arrangerLoopEnd` to include the exact end position; (3) Added `swungTicksTilNextEvent = 1` after loop-back to force immediate event scheduling. **IMPLEMENTATION LOCATIONS**: `/src/deluge/playback/mode/arrangement.cpp` in `doTickForward()` (timing calculation) and `/src/deluge/playback/playback_handler.cpp` in `actionSwungTick()` (boundary detection and event scheduling)

 ** FIXMEs **
 - loop must be saved and restored with song
 - ✅ loop rendering broken when zoomed and scrolled outside of its visible area - **FIXED**
-- ✅ loop jumps back if enabled and playhead is after it - **FIXED**
+- ✅ loop jumps back if enabled and playhead is after it - **FIXED** (STATE-BASED APPROACH)
-- ✅ loop jumps back if created before the play head - **FIXED** (REFACTORED with simplified approach)
+- ✅ loop jumps back if created before the play head - **FIXED** (STATE-BASED APPROACH with infinite loop prevention)
 - no need to display "loop" if play started in song mode.
 - play doesn't start when I open a clip in arrangement mode.
 - make loop markers animation
+- ✅ loop doesn't loop if it ends at the end of the arrangement - **FIXED** (THREE-PART FIX)

 **REFACTORING NOTES:**
-- **Simplified State Management**: Removed complex `arrangerLoopJustActivated` flag and associated timing-sensitive logic
+- **State-Based Loop Management**: Implemented `arrangerLoopPlayheadInside` boolean flag to track playhead position relative to loop boundaries
+- **Infinite Loop Prevention**: Added `static int64_t lastLoopTick` safety mechanism with per-tick limiting to prevent infinite loops during initialization or edge cases
-- **Single Loop Handler**: Consolidated loop handling into single location in `PlaybackHandler::actionSwungTick()`
+- **Single Loop Handler**: Consolidated loop handling into single location in `PlaybackHandler::actionSwungTick()` with robust state management
-- **Distance-Based Logic**: Replaced state tracking with simple distance calculation to determine when backwards jumping should occur
+- **Automatic State Tracking**: Loop state is automatically managed during activation, deactivation, and clearing operations for consistent behavior
-- **Reduced Code Complexity**: Eliminated unused `Arrangement::checkAndHandleArrangerLoop()` function and related state variables
+- **Reduced Code Complexity**: Eliminated complex distance calculations in favor of simple boolean state tracking
+- **Enhanced Safety**: Added comprehensive state reset logic in `clearArrangement()` and loop activation functions
+- **Reliable Performance**: State-based approach is less dependent on precise timing calculations and more predictable across different playback scenarios
-- **More Reliable**: New approach is less dependent on precise timing and state synchronization q
+- **More Reliable**: New approach is less dependent on precise timing and state synchronization